 I really love this dish.
 The salad, with its lemon and mustard dressing, is tangy, crunchy and fresh, which is perfect to sit alongside the spicy, oily fish.
 It's also cooling against the rather assertive heat of the chilli flakes, resulting in little explosions of sweet/spicy/sour flavour in your mouth as you eat it.
 It takes everything that is great about British produce at this time of year, and uses those ingredients in a slightly unusual, and exciting, way.
 If you're sceptical about raw veg, don't be - it really works.

 If you wanted to, you could swap the fish for chicken or pork, or to make it vegetarian use thick slices of griddled halloumi.
-This is a great main course to follow the stuffed squash starter, which is quite rich and filling.
-Plus it's super-nutritious - by the end of the main course you'll have had all of your five-a-day!
+It's super-nutritious - by the end you'll have had all of your five-a-day!